karthilxg/dotfiles/README.md

 **Note**: You don't have to do this, but there is one color in the **Solarized Dark** preset I don't agree with, which is *Bright Black*.
 You'll notice it's too close to *Black*.
 So I change it to be the same as *Bright Yellow*, i.e. **R 83 G 104 B 112**.

 Not a lot of colors yet.
 We need to tweak a little bit our Unix user's profile for that.
-This is done (on OS X and Linux), in the `~/.bash_profile` text file (`~` stands for the user's home directory).
+This is done (on macOS and Linux), in the `~/.bash_profile` text file (`~` stands for the user's home directory).

 We'll come back to the details of that later, but for now, just download the files [.bash_profile](https://raw.githubusercontent.com/karthilxg/dotfiles/master/.bash_profile), [.bash_prompt](https://raw.githubusercontent.com/karthilxg/dotfiles/master/.bash_prompt), [.aliases](https://raw.githubusercontent.com/karthilxg/dotfiles/master/.aliases) attached to this document into your home directory (`.bash_profile` is the one that gets loaded, I've set it up to call the others):